hoch98/sphere2cube/README.md

 # Morph sphere to cube

-i watched the [veil] MV and the first animation was of a sphere morphing into a cube so i made it
+i watched a music video and it had an animation of a sphere morphing into a cube so i made it

 you can also enable the solid material on the live demo